Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Experiments

-We select five widely used baselines from four categories: (1) memory-based methods \ie MostPop and ItemKNN~\cite{DBLP:journals/tois/DeshpandeK04}; (2) latent factor method PureSVD~\cite{DBLP:conf/recsys/CremonesiKT10} ; (3) non-sampling deep learning method Multi-VAE~\cite{liang2018variational}; and (4) sequence-aware deep learning method SASRec~\cite{kang2018self}.
 More specifically, \textbf{MostPop} is a non-personalized method that recommends items based solely on their popularity.
 In our experiments, we follow the widely adapted popularity definition, to indicate an item's popularity by the number of interactions it receives in training set, \ie within one year in the four yearly datasets, and within four years for the entire dataset. \textbf{ItemKNN} is a collaborative filtering algorithm that focuses on finding similar items based on users' past interactions.
-It is an extension of the K-Nearest Neighbors (KNN) algorithm, specifically tailored for recommendation systems. \textbf{PureSVD} is a matrix factorization technique used for recommendation systems, which decomposes a user-item interaction matrix into three smaller matrices: user factors, singular values, and item factors. \textbf{MultiVAE} is a deep learning-based recommendation algorithm that leverages the power of variational autoencoders (VAEs) to learn latent representations of users and items.
-Lastly, the self-attention-based sequential model (\textbf{SASRec}) is chosen as a representative model to discover meaningful sequential patterns.
+It is an extension of the K-Nearest Neighbors (KNN) algorithm, specifically tailored for recommendation systems. \textbf{PureSVD} is a matrix factorization technique used for recommendation systems, which decomposes a user-item interaction matrix into three smaller matrices: user factors, singular values, and item factors. \textbf{Multi-VAE} is a deep learning-based recommendation algorithm that leverages the power of variational autoencoders (VAEs) to learn latent representations of users and items.

+For sequence-aware models, \textbf{SASRec},\textbf{TiSASRec}, and \textbf{Caser} are chosen as the representative models to model meaningful sequential patterns.
+In particular, SASRec uses a self-attention based network to model long term dependencies within user-item interaction sequence.
+TiSASRec further incorporates time interval information between user behaviours in sequence modelling process, building on top of the self-attention network.
+Caser, on the other hand, employs a convolutional neural network architecture (CNN) to capture sequential patterns.

+As for the implementation and parameter setting, non-sequential recommendation algorithms are supported by the open-source recommendation library DaisyRec 2.0~\cite{sun2022daisyrec}.
+This is to ensure the reproduction of all running details and studied settings.
+We have verified the implementations on the MovieLens-1M dataset, and obtained consistent results using the configuration provided in the DaisyRec paper~\cite{sun2022daisyrec}.

+Regarding SASRec and TiSASRec, we employ third-party implementations,\footnote{\url{https://github.com/pmixer/SASRec.pytorch}, \url{https://github.com/pmixer/TiSASRec.pytorch}} endorsed by the original authors.\footnote{The authors' GitHub pages provide links to the PyTorch implementations.} For Caser, we use the PyTorch version provided by the authors.\footnote{\url{https://github.com/graytowne/caser_pytorch}} Third-party implementations, while potentially boosting algorithm popularity, may exhibit non-negligible deviations~\cite{thirdPartyImplementation} from the original author’s official implementation due to nuanced adjustments in the coding.
+To ensure the implementations are not flawed, we provide evaluation results on the standard MovieLens-1M dataset in Table~\ref{tab:evaML1M} in Appendix~\ref{sec:appdx}.
+The results suggest that our implementations produce comparable results as those reported in their original papers.